meta-llama/llama-recipes/README.md

 ```
 You can read more about our fine-tuning strategies [here](./docs/LLM_finetuning.md).

+# Evaluation Harness

+Here, we make use `lm-evaluation-harness` from `EleutherAI` for evaluation of fine-tuned Llama 2 models.
+This also can extend to evaluate other optimizations for inference of Llama 2 model such as quantization.
+Pleas use this get started [doc](./eval/README.md).

 # Demo Apps
 This folder contains a series of Llama2-powered apps: